-Home » Recipes » Chinese + Chinese-Inspired » Best Chinese Chicken Dumplings (Plump & Juicy Jiaozi With Video)
+Home » Recipes » Chinese + Chinese-Inspired » Best Chinese Chicken Dumplings (Chicken Jiaozi With Video)

-Best Chinese Chicken Dumplings (Plump & Juicy Jiaozi With Video)
+Best Chinese Chicken Dumplings (Chicken Jiaozi With Video)

-These Chinese chicken and zucchini dumplings are super tender, and juicy, and full of flavor.
-Tender chicken thigh meat, chives, sautéed zucchini (but you can sub cabbage), with a blend of our favorite dumpling seasoning and spices make this one of our absolute favorite dim sum recipes to make.
-Feel free to substitute pork for the chicken in this dumpling recipe (also really good).
+These Chinese chicken and zucchini dumplings are super tender, juicy, and full of flavor.
+Chicken thigh meat, chives, sautéed zucchini (but you can sub cabbage), with a blend of our favorite dumpling seasoning and spices, make this one of our absolute favorite dim sum recipes to make.
+Feel free to substitute pork for the chicken in this dumpling recipe (it’s also really good).
+These chicken dumplings are consistently one of my top-rated dumpling fillings from friends and family along with this shrimp one over here!

 For anyone who may be new to making dumplings or for kiddos helping out in the kitchen, we’ve included step-by-step recipe photos and a How to Make Chicken Dumplings Video!

-Potstickers and dumplings of just about any kind are a great MealPrep dish (they take just 10 minutes to cook from frozen).
-And, If you don’t have time to make this 2-ingredient dumpling dough, just buy a pack from the store (you can even sub homemade wonton wrappers or storebought).
-I suggest doubling this recipe and freezing half to of the dumplings to cook for dinner during the week.
+Potstickers and dumplings of just about any kind are a great MealPrep dish (they take just 12-15 minutes to cook from frozen).
+And, If you don’t have time to make this 2-ingredient dumpling dough, use storebought dumpling wrappers which are a huge timesaver (or substitute them with homemade wonton wrappers).
+I usually double or triple this recipe and freeze the dumplings to cook for easy weeknight dinners.

 Dumplings vs Potstickers — What’s the Difference?